 The Freestore Foodbank began in 1971.
 Its early beginnings come with a story – a man with a heart to help others.
 Frank Gerson, a worker at Cincinnati’s incinerator, saw useable household items being tossed away.
-He began collecting those items and distributing them to families in need.
+He began collecting those items and distributing them to disadvantaged families.

 Gerson named his practice the Free Store.
 He incorporated it as a public charity, quit his job, and opened for business in his apartment.

-In 1979, the Free Store became a founding member of Feeding America, evolving into the Freestore Foodbank, and began distributing food to our neighbors in need.
+In 1979, the Free Store became a founding member of Feeding America, evolving into the Freestore Foodbank, and began distributing food to our hungry neighbors.

 Today the Freestore Foodbank is one of over 200 food banks within the Feeding America network serving communities across the nation.

 The Freestore Foodbank is also a member of:

 Meeting a Growing Need

 Now under the leadership of Kurt Reiber, the Freestore Foodbank is one of Ohio’s largest food banks, distributing 20 million meals annually through a network of about 260 community partner agencies serving 20 counties in Ohio, Kentucky and Indiana.

 Become more familiar with Kurt and our team working each day to help fight hunger and bring hope to those who need it most.
 Our Board of Directors is leading the way for us to find innovative ways to be self-sustaining in today’s economy.